generalistprogrammer/generalistprogrammer.github.io/convert-whatsapp-chat-to-pdf.md

 - Huge file sizes
 - Difficult to share or read

 **Verdict:** Only use this if you need to convert just a few messages.
-For full conversations, use [ChatToPDF.app](https://chattopdf.app) instead.
+For full conversations, use a dedicated conversion tool instead.

 ### Method 3: Email Export (Limited Functionality)